George Cheyne (physician): Education

-Cheyne went to the University of Edinburgh and the University of Aberdeen to study medicine.
+Cheyne attended the University of Edinburgh and the University of Aberdeen to study medicine.
 During these years he may have spent a brief time in Leiden.
 Having finished his studies he went to London in 1701 where he started a practice and became a Fellow of the Royal Society in 1702.
 Cheyne describes his own life up to 1733 in The English Malady.

 Cheyne's Family Life

 Cheyne married Margaret Middleton around 1712 or earlier.
 They had three surviving children, Francis, who was baptized on 23 August 1713 at St Michael's parish in Bath, Peggy (Margaret), and John, possibly born in 1717.
 John became vicar of Brigstock in Northamptonshire.

 Practice in Bath and London

 In the summer Cheyne worked in Bath and in the winter at London.
 However, in 1718 he decided to give up his practice in London to settle in Bath permanently.
 Roy Porter refers to Cheyne as one of the originators of the neurological school of psychiatry.
 Though appreciated by many, Cheyne was sometimes the subject of banter as appears from the following poem, which appeared in the 1730s (reprinted in 1757 in the London Magazine).
 The reference to Cheyne’s weight was based on the fact that Cheyne with 32 stone (almost 203 kg) was seriously overweight.
 After an illness Cheyne lost almost 10 stone.